About Bishop Leibold

 Bishop Leibold School enjoys a very positive reputation in the greater Dayton community, thanks in particular to the educators and families who have been associated with Leibold over time.
 But we need to acknowledge and address the reality that the way that our children learn in 2018 is far different than even in 2010.

 Excitingly, just like in other professions, the tools and resources available to improve the educational delivery by educators have improved in dramatic ways to enable us to adapt more adeptly to meet the specific needs of each child.

 To become recognized as a premier elementary school in the Miami Valley and a top tier Catholic school in the Archdiocese of Cincinnati.

-Strategies for the 2018-19 school year toward achieving this vision include:
+Strategies used to move us toward achieving this vision include: